pagkly/Zed/Investopedia3/Hybrid ARM Defintiion.md

 The long-term, fixed-rate mortgages, especially those with a 30 year period, can see low interest rates that are competitive, hybrid ARMs offer homebuyers options that may be more suitable for their needs.
 For instance, many homeowners do not remain in their residences for 30 years, making it more attractive to pursue a mortgage that offers interest rates that better suit the time frame they expect to hold the property.

 With a hybrid ARM, and index is established to serve as the benchmark interest that the margin is added to as way to figure out the new rate that will be enacted after the reset date is reached.
-The index can be based on a variety of benchmarks, such as the [London Interbank Offered Rate](https://www.investopedia.com/terms/l/libor.asp).
+The index can be based on a variety of benchmarks, such as the [[London Interbank Offered Rate]](https://www.investopedia.com/terms/l/libor.asp).

 For the adjustable-rate period of the mortgage, a floor will be set to determine the absolute lowest rate the loan’s interest rate can be adjusted to.
 For instance, the lender might stipulate that the interest rate cannot fall below its stated margin.